 5G adoption is happening throughout the world.
-At the end of 2019, almost 200 countries had announced plans to invest in 5G,1 and by the end of 2020, 52 countries launched commercial 5G services.2 While the COVID-19 pandemic has delayed the deployment of 5G infrastructures globally, it has also cast a spotlight on the need for reliable digital technologies for remote work, education, healthcare, and service delivery.
+As of February 2021, 131 countries had announced plans to invest in 5G, and by the end of 2020, 52 countries launched commercial 5G services.
+While the COVID-19 pandemic has delayed the deployment of 5G infrastructures globally, it has also cast a spotlight on the need for reliable digital technologies for remote work, education, healthcare, and service delivery.
 While the focus and demand for 5G is rooted in economic ambition, the impact on the rights of citizens must also be considered.